isomerpages/moe-xinminsec/_our-curriculum/Co Curricular Activities/Boys' Brigade.md

 the company’s inclusion in the BB Blaze Competition Gold Honour Roll highlights the boys' resilience and teamwork in a physically challenging environment.
-Additionally, two members were awarded the prestigious Founder’s Award, recognizing their exemplary conduct and character.
+Additionally, two members were awarded the prestigious Founder’s Award, recognising their exemplary conduct and character.
 Furthermore, receiving a High Distinction in the JM Fraser Award for Excellence stands as a testament to the boys' dedication and camaraderie.</p>
 <p>Our participation in BB Cares was especially meaningful, as we collaborated